soef/alexa-cookie/README.md

 If you open the Proxy URL from a mobile device where also the Alexa App is installed on it might be that it do not work because Amazon might open the Alexa App.
 So please use a device or PC where the Alexa App is not installed

-If you see a page that tells you that "alexa.amazon.xx is deprecated" and you should use the alexa app and with a QR code on it when you enter the Proxy URL" then this means that you call the proxy URL ith a different IP/Domainname then you entered in the "proxy own IP" settings or you adjusted the IP shown in the Adapter configuration.
+If you see a page that tells you that "alexa.amazon.xx is deprecated" and you should use the alexa app and with a QR code on it when you enter the Proxy URL" then this means that you call the proxy URL with a different IP/Domainname then the one you entered in the "proxy own IP" settings or you adjusted the IP shown in the Adapter configuration.
 The "proxy own IP" setting **needs to** match the IP/Domainname you use to call the proxy URL!

 ## Example:
 See example folder!